 But all this changed in the first week at the Academy.

-We were taught that every label needs to face the user and that everything had a specific place on the table in the room.
+We were taught that every Brother compatible labels needs to face the user and that everything has a specific place on the table in the room.
 This was all new to me.

 I mumbled, ‘This is ridiculous.
 Why must the toothpaste be kept first and then the shaving cream tube?
 Why must they always be on the left side of the dresser top?
 Why must they be kept so as I am able to read what is written on them?’